-Net 30 describes the time frame in which an amount must be paid back to the creditor.
-Financing or terms including net 30 terms may be extended to your business by a vendor or supplier.
-With net 30, your payment is due 30 days after you receive an invoice for the goods or services your company purchased.
+Net-30 describes the time frame in which an amount must be paid back to the creditor.
+Financing or terms including net-30 terms may be extended to your business by a vendor or supplier.
+With net-30 terms, your payment is due 30 days after you receive an invoice for the goods or services your company purchased.

 If you’re searching for vendor accounts to establish credit for your company, here are links to a few helpful guides from Nav: